vexim/veximpy/README.md

 It will call the `bash dbreinit.sh <targetDBname>` script in the end.
 More information can be found inside this script file.

+## NGINX, UWSGI

+Sample files can be found under the `doc` directory.

+Make sure you have certificates for the domain(s)

+Review, edit and copy these files to `/etc/nginx/sites-available` and `/etc/uwsgi/apps-available`.
+Set appropriate symlinks in the *-enabled directories and restart nginx/uwsgi.

+# Logo per Domain

+Under `app/static/ressources` create a directory for every domain in your database with the Logo as SVG.
+The filename must be `logo.svg`

+Eg: `app/static/ressources/example.com/logo.svg`

 # Internal Notes:

 Create or upgrade a new database.